RedHatRanger/Git101/labs/02_git_branches.md

 ---

-## Quick Review:
+## Quick Review
-Lab 1
-Remember how we set up Git, learned how to make commits, and track changes to our files?
-That was **Lab 1**.
-Now, let’s build on that!
+- In **Lab 1**, we set up Git, learned how to make commits, and track changes to our files.

 In **Lab 2**, we’ll learn about **branches**—like creating different storylines so we don’t mess up the main story if we make a mistake or want to experiment.